Isabella (The Sopranos): Synopsis

-Tony is deeply depressed after Pussy's unexplained disappearance.
-He sees a beautiful Italian woman in the Cusamanos' backyard next door.
-She tells him her name is Isabella and that she is a foreign exchange student staying there while the Cusamanos are away.
-He takes her out to lunch and she describes the beauty of Avellino, where Tony's grandfather came from.
+Tony, deeply depressed after Pussy's unexplained disappearance, sees a beautiful Italian woman in the Cusamanos' backyard next door.
+She tells him her name is Isabella and that she is an exchange student staying there while the Cusamanos are away.
+Tony takes her out to lunch and she describes the beauty of Avellino, where Tony's grandfather came from.
 He has a daydream about Isabella in a rocking chair in a village house, nursing a baby named Antonio.

-One day Isabella is no longer there.
-When the Cusamanos return Tony asks about her and realizes he has been hallucinating.
-Dr. Melfi instructs him to stop taking lithium, and theorizes that Isabella was an idealized maternal figure.
+One day, Isabella is no longer there.
+When the Cusamanos return, Tony asks about her and realizes he has been hallucinating.
+Dr. Melfi instructs him to stop taking lithium and theorizes that Isabella was an idealized maternal figure.

-Mikey, acting through Donnie Paduana, contracts two black gunmen to carry out the hit on Tony.
-Junior cannot bear to hear the details of the plan when Mikey tries to report.

-Chris is concerned about his boss's emotional state and secretly follows him; he unknowingly prevents the hit when he pulls his car up next to the assassins', blocking their view of Tony.
-Mikey and Donnie urgently meet on the streets about the failed attempt, with Junior hiding in the back seat of Mikey's car.
-Donnie promises the hit will be the next day and casually remarks that even Tony's mother wants him dead.
-Junior, fearing Donnie's "big mouth", gestures to Mikey that he should kill Donnie.
-He does it.
+Mikey, acting through Donnie Paduana, contracts two gunmen to carry out the hit on Tony.
+Uncle Junior cannot bear to hear the details of the plan when Mikey tries to report.
+Meanwhile, Christopher is concerned about Tony's emotional state and secretly follows him; he unknowingly prevents the hit when he pulls his car up next to the assassins', blocking their view of Tony.
+Mikey and Donnie urgently meet about the failed attempt, with Junior hiding in the backseat of Mikey's car.
+Donnie promises to try the hit again the next day and casually remarks that even Tony's mother wants him dead.
+Junior, fearing Donnie's "big mouth", has Mikey kill him.

-The next day, the assassins make their move.
-In a ferocious struggle, one of them is killed and the other is briefly dragged along the street as Tony drives away.
-Elated, he can't help crashing into a parked car.
-In the hospital, Tony says that his injuries, only minor, occurred in an attempted carjacking, a story that not even A.J. believes.
+The next day, the assassins make their move while Tony is running errands, only for one hitman to accidentally kill the other.
+After a ferocious struggle, Tony leaves the other gunman on the street and drives away, but crashes into a parked car.
+At the hospital, Tony says that his injuries occurred in an attempted carjacking, a story that not even A.J. believes.
 FBI Agent Harris comes to his bed and offers a deal, including immunity from prosecution, which Tony scornfully rejects.

-The next day, Livia and Junior call on Tony at home.
-Livia claims that she doesn't know who Meadow is; Junior later comments on the "good timing" of this apparent memory loss.
+The next day, Livia and Junior visit Tony at home.
+Livia appears not to know who Meadow is; Junior later comments on the "good timing" of this apparent memory loss.